Some links on this page are affiliate links. See full disclosure in the page footer.

 What Is TV Advertising?

 TV advertising is a form of marketing that delivers promotional content through television platforms.
-It includes both linear TV – which refers to traditional broadcast and cable networks – and streaming TV, also known as over-the-top (OTT) platforms, such as Hulu, Roku, and YouTube TV.
+It includes both linear TV, such as traditional broadcast and cable networks, and streaming TV, often called over-the-top (OTT) viewing, through platforms such as Hulu, Roku, and YouTube TV.

-These ads are typically inserted into scheduled programming or served during on-demand content.
-Depending on the platform, ad formats and delivery methods may vary, ranging from fixed time slots to dynamic, data-driven placements.
+These ads typically appear during scheduled programming or within on-demand content.
+Depending on the platform, ad formats and delivery methods can range from fixed time slots to more dynamic, data-driven placements.

 TV advertising is commonly used in brand campaigns, product launches, and public awareness efforts across a wide range of industries.